tgnemecek/core-website/src/collections/pages/coaching.md

   text: >-
-    **Core Coaching & Consulting will provide you with an expert coach** to discover where you are in balance or out-of-balance, then support you in taking full command of your life, work, and relationships.
+    **Core Coaching & Consulting will provide you with an expert coach** to discover where you are in balance or out-of-balance, then support you in taking full control of your life, work, and relationships.
 With *The Balancing Act's* holistic strategy and multi-dimensional pragmatic tools, your coach will guide you safely through difficult transitions and past obstacles until you become the confident leader of every aspect of your life